sitphp/commands/doc/6_tools.choice_tool.md

 ## Multiple choices

-By default, it's only possible to choose one answer among choices.
+By default, it's only possible to choose one answer among available choices.
 If you wish to allow multiple choices, you can use the `enableMultiSelect` method.
-Users will then be able to type a set of comma separated choices.
+Users will then be able to select multiple answers by typing a set of comma separated choices.

 ```php
 // In the "handle" method of your command class ...